ben-blazado/CarND-Traffic-Sign-Classifier-Project/writeup.md

 The model architecture generally follows the LeNet architecture outlined in _Lesson 13: Convolutional Neural Networks, Item 36.
 Lab: LeNet in Tensorflow_.

-A 1x1 convolution used in the very first layer has an output shape of 32x32x1.
+A convolution with a 1x1 filter was used in the very first layer to produce output shape of 32x32x1.
 This forces the model to compress the 3 RGB channels of the Input layer into 1 channel, thus achieving a grayscaling effect, but allowing the model to determine the significance of each channel value.
 The improved validation accuracy was quite astonishing as compared to training the model without this 1x1 convolution in the first layer.

-The other convolutional layers have the same first and second dimensions as LeNet, but are deeper (24 and 64 respectively.
+The other convolutional layers have the same first and second dimensions as LeNet, but are deeper (24 and 64 respectively).
 The fully connected layers are wider with dropout added in the later stages.
 The  deepening of the convolutions, widening of the connections, and addition of dropout seemed to improve validation accuracy during experimentation.

-A custom set of high level classes (`Layers`, `Conv2D`, `Pooling`, `Flatten`, `Connected`, `Dropout`, `Model`, `Sequential`) which wrap `tensorflow` are used to help code the model, named `notLenet`, in a Keras-like fashion.
+A custom set of high level classes (`Layers`, `Conv2D`, `Pooling`, `Flatten`, `Connected`, `Dropout`, `Model`, `Sequential`) which wrap Tensorflow are used to help code the model, named `notLenet`, in a Keras-like fashion.

 ```python
 notLenet = Sequential("notLeNet", input_shape=image_shape, n_classes=n_classes)